 Ensure the successful implementation of the Pittsburgh CEDAW Ordinance 2016-0905 which seeks to improve the lives of all women and girls in Pittsburgh by reducing and eliminating violence against women and girls, improving access to economic development opportunities, and access to quality education opportunities.
 We recognize that discrimination in these areas also affects the health and well-being of women and girls and will seek ways to improve or complement the work that is already being done at the Allegheny County Department of Human Services and Pittsburgh Public Safety Department.

-- Build support for the on-going support for the funding and implementation of the Gender Analysis.
+Build support for the on-going funding and implementation of the Gender Analysis and its conclusions.

 CEDAW is an international agreement that affirms the principles of fundamental human rights and equality for women around the world and to ensure equality for women and girls in the civil, political, economic, social and cultural arenas.